Research Into Inflammation

 What Is Inflammation?

-Inflammation is part of your body's immune system response to something harmful or irritating, such as germs or damaged cells.
-White blood cells, blood, and fluids rush to the affected site to destroy the irritant and flush it from the body, often causing swelling, redness, and heat in that area.
-In the lungs, an immune response causes swelling that narrows the airways and makes it harder to breathe.
+Inflammation is part of your body's immune system response to something harmful or irritating, such as germs, irritants (e.g., pollen, pollution) in the airway, or damaged cells.
+White blood cells, blood, and fluids rush to the affected site to combat and clear infections or irritants from the body, often causing swelling, redness, and heat in that area.
+In the lungs, an immune response causes swelling and more mucus to be released into the airway.
+The swelling and mucus narrow the airways and make it harder to breathe.
 An increased cough is often a sign of inflammation.

 When the lungs are infected with bacteria, white blood cells release enzymes, called proteases, to break down the structural proteins in bacteria and eliminate the threat.
 Once the infection is gone, other chemicals signal the white blood cells to stop the attack.
-However, in people with cystic fibrosis, these chemical signals often are not released or are not plentiful enough to reverse the inflammatory response and prevent the destruction of healthy lung tissue.
+However, in people with cystic fibrosis, these chemical signals often are weaker than expected, which can allow inflammation to continue rather than resolve normally.

 Why Is It a Problem in CF?

 Repeated bouts of infection and inflammation gradually weaken the walls of the airways, causing them to widen, sag, and become scarred.
-This condition is called bronchiectasis, which can eventually lead to respiratory failure.
+This condition is called bronchiectasis.
+Bronchiectasis makes it even more difficult to clear out bacterial infections and perpetuates a cycle of worsening mucus buildup, infections that cannot be cleared, and inflammation in the airways that damages the lung tissues.
+This can eventually lead to an inability of the lungs to function enough to survive.

-Although inflammation is typically triggered by an infection, recent studies in infants and toddlers with CF have shown evidence of inflammation in the lungs before any sign of infection is detected.
-This research suggests that people with CF have chronic inflammation, even between infections.
+Although inflammation is typically triggered by an infection, there is evidence of inflammation in the lungs even when no infections are detected.
 For this reason, CF clinicians believe that early intervention is essential to prevent long-term damage.

 What Causes the Excessive Inflammation?